A Useful Guide: How to apply for a Canadian Study Permit online by yourself.

 Now login to the GCKey account you created and begin your application.
-Once you are in your account, you should see a landing page look for where it says “Apply to come to Canada” like the image below… click on that.
+Once you are in your account, you should see a landing page.
+Look for where it says “Apply to come to Canada” like the image below… click on that.

-If you do things the right way, and answered the necessary questionnaires correctly, your final visa application portal should be up and you will see the list of application forms and other required documents.
+If you do things the right way, and answer the necessary questionnaires correctly, your final visa application portal should be up and you will see the list of application forms and other required documents.
 These documents are tailored to you based on the answers you provided.

 One important thing to note is that the list of documents is tailored to you based on your answers to the application questionnaire, so this is not a general list of documents for everyone.
 However, there are some common documents you will need.

 – Application for Study Permit Made Outside of Canada.
 (IMM 1294)

 – Family Information Form (IMM 5645 or IMM 5707)

 – Schedule 1 – Application for a Temporary Resident Visa made outside Canada.
 (Optional but recommended)

 – Proof of Means of Financial Support

 – Request for Medical Exam (or Proof of upfront medical exam)